 A common phrase that people use when talking about the student debt crisis is “well, at least Uncle Sam is earning interest on the student loans.”

 Obviously, the student loan program was not originally designed to be an income-generator.
 It was designed as a means for individuals to get college education subsidized.

 But, with a program like that comes cost.

-If the government did not have some interest on the student loans given out to students, the cost would very quickly become astronomical.
+If the government did not have some interest on the student loans given out to students, the cost would quickly become astronomical.

 Case study: The United Kingdom.